(b. 27 June 1942, Artesia, California).

-He lived in Germany from 1966–98 and has lived in the USA since 1998.
+He lived in Germany from 1966–98, but has once again lived in the USA since 1998.

 He is married to the soprano Beth Griffith.